 Update: Caroline Garnett has been offered the opportunity to write an article in response to this piece.
 If and when that response materializes, a link to the article will be posted beneath this update.

 Earth’s sixth mass extinction is currently underway.
 This is not the first time that animal life has caused an extinction event; it will, however, be the first time that one of Earth’s species can both see the event coming and recognize the hand it has played in the annihilation.
-In the face of such a prospect, many of us will want to join the plethora “do-something” campaigns that focus on changing individual lifestyles.
+In the face of such a prospect, many of us will want to join the myriad “do-something” campaigns that focus on changing individual lifestyles.
 These terminal burrowing efforts are completely understandable, but often equally ineffective.

 The “Zero Waste” initiative discussed in the Monday, September 9th, Daily Texan opinion forum is one such existential distraction.
 Zero waste movements aim to divert waste away from landfills and into allegedly more sustainable operations, such as recycling.
 UT’s zero waste initiative, according to sustainability coordinator Neil Kaufman, seeks to divert “90% of waste away from the landfill” by 2020, up from its current 40 percent diversion rate.

 In her piece released on the same day, the sustainability policy director of UT’s Student Government, Caroline Garnett, ensures that “Student Government will make zero waste a priority.”
 Garnett mentions many of the successes that her division has had in instituting zero waste policies on campus to get UT to its current 40 percent rate.
 However, this is the low-hanging fruit.
 Initial gains are always easier.
 Scaling from zero percent to 40 percent is easier than from 40 percent to 80 percent.